openspim/openspim.github.io/x-openspim_alignment.md

 Adjust the beam splitter cube and aim for two beams that are perpendicular to each other when they hit the first two kinematic mirrors.

 <span style="color:#1E90FF; background-color:#DCDCDC; font-weight:bold">Step 3</span>&nbsp;
-Now adjust all kinematic mounts until the laser beam roughly follows the desired path along the optical rails (see Figure 1 below).
+Adjust all kinematic mounts until the laser beam roughly follows the desired path along the optical rails (see Figure 1 below).
 <figure style="font-weight:italic"; align="center">
   <a href="https://openspim.org/images/alignment/Alignment_Figure1.png" target="_blank"><img width="900" src="https://openspim.org/images/alignment/Alignment_Figure1.png"></a>
 <figcaption> Figure 1 - Aligning the laser along the first optical rail by adjusting the Beam Splitter and Kinematic Mirrors (KM1-KM3) with their mounts set to 45 degrees along the rails as shown on the right.
 The two blue arrows point to the fine adjustment screws of the kinematic mount, which will be used later.
 The perpendicular beam path branching off the Beam Splitter easily tilts to one side (see yellow dotted line), and should be avoided.
 Red double headed arrows indicate adjustment direction.